-If you’re considering selling your business in Sydney, then you’ve likely already done a lot of research on the local market.
+If you’re considering selling your business in Sydney, you’ve likely already done much research on the local market.
 Selling a business can be difficult.
 This is because of preparing financials, conducting due diligence, and signing contracts.

-But with some forethought and guidance, it doesn’t have to be so overwhelming.
+But with some forethought and guidance, it doesn’t have to be overwhelming.

 To guide you about this topic, we’ll help provide tips on optimizing your sale.
 It is by navigating the unique Sydney marketplace and offering our perspective.
-Let’s dive into what steps need to be taken to position your business for success.
+Let’s dive into the steps to position your business for success.

 Here are a few tips on how to sell your business for more than it’s worth: